Guide to the North Klong Prao Beach area

 One floor of the apartment block has now been given a makeover and begun a new life as a backpacker hostel called The Habitat Hostel Koh Chang.
 They’ve done a nice job of creating a bright, cheaper alternative to the very popular Pajamas hostel a kilometer further south..

-Next door, the recently revamped Koh Chang Plaza has large, good but expensive coffee shop ‘Marin’ guarding the entrance.
-They do make good coffee, but be prepared for Starbucks prices.
+Next door, the recently revamped Koh Chang Plaza has large, good but expensive coffee shop ‘Marin Cafe’ guarding the entrance.
+They do make good coffee, and have a good selection of cakes and snacks but be prepared for Starbucks prices.

 Further back are various small businesses, most with signs in Russian – giving you an indication of who the make up of the typical tourist staying in resorts nearby.
 If you take a look around you’ll find a few tailor’s shops, tour agents and a pretty good Thai restaurant called ‘Yes’, a longstanding Italian restaurant ‘Abella’ and a little cocktail / reggae bar called ‘Malibu’ – worth a stop for a few after dinner drinks.

 On the right hand side ( beach side) you’ll find more shops and extensions to the popular Coconut Beach Resort which offers all manner or rooms, most located off the beach.
-Follow the concrete access road and it will lead you past Chai Chet Beach Resort, which as mostly aging bungalows but in a good location, the rocky cape and ‘Chai Chet Resort‘ which has been undergoing upgrades over the past couple of years.
+Follow the concrete access road and it will lead you to the rocky cape and ‘Chai Chet Resort‘ which has been undergoing upgrades over the past couple of years.
 A new swimming pool / reception / restaurant area offers spectacular views over the bay and along the length of Klong Prao and Kai Bae beaches as do new some very nice seafront bungalows that line the walkway leading to the rocky headland.
 You can also still find older AC bungalow here for around 1,800 Baht even at busy times.

 Down on the beach the old favourites, basic Palm Beach and Lay Lay Tong restaurants have gone.
 This, in order to make way for the expansion of Flora i-Talay.
 That’s a shame as it leaves the beach with only one stand alone beach restaurant.
 This is the Ko Ko Mo Beach bar and Restaurant just south of Klong Prao Resort.
 This is run by a Swdish woman Helli who has been on Koh Chang since time began.
 Well worth calling in for a chat and a cold beer or smoothie.
-Adjacent a new sailing and watersports centre is being set up and will be operational by the end of 2016.
-Head here to hire a Hobie Cat or learn to sail one.
+Adjacent a new sailing and watersports centre has been set up and offers kayaks and Hobie Cats for rent.

 Just south of Flora iTalay, you’ll find an access path leading from the main road to the beach, follow this and you’ll come out onto the main road.
 The first thing you’ll see are the new Nong Beua Seafood restaurant and adjacent Pajamas Hostel.